 If you have not registered to the forums, you may do so by clicking on the Register link at the top of the forums web page.
 Please be sure to read the note in the Registering to the forums? paragraph.

 If you forgot your password, you may click on the I forgot my password link under the login box at the bottom of the page.
-If you do not see the link, click on the Log in button and you will be able to get to the link.
+If you do not see the link, click on the Login button and you will be able to get to the link.
 Once you click on the link, you will be prompted for a username and an email address.
 After you submit this information you will be sent a temporary password to login.
 After you login, you may change the password by clicking on the Profile link at the top of the page.
-If you forgot your username, you may click on the Memberlist link at the top of the page to find your username in that list.

 Topics of Interest